-This course can be counted in fulfillment of the state mandated five (5) credits of Fine Arts or in partial fulfillment of state and local mandated twenty-five (25) credits of electives.
+This course can be counted in fulfillment of the state mandated five (5) credits of Visual and Performing Arts and/or in partial fulfillment of the 130 total credits required for graduation.
 Students are required to take the AP Exam as part of this course.
 Failure to complete the AP exam in May will result in loss of weighted credit which will be reflected in the student's transcript.